Adriana Lima Flaunts Her Curves In A Sports Bra & Tight Leggings

 Adriana Lima is showing off her curves while getting a workout in at the gym.
 The stunning former Victoria’s Secret model was flashing some skin on her Instagram page on May 2 as she treated her more than 12 million followers on the social media site to two new photos of herself rocking her sports gear for what looked like a pretty intense exercise session.

-The stunning new photos showed Adriana rocking a black Puma sports bra with a cut-out back and a pair of matching skin-tight leggings that stretched up to her bellybutton to highlight her tiny waist.
+The incredible new photos showed Adriana rocking a black Puma sports bra with a cut-out back and a pair of matching skintight leggings that stretched up to her belly button to highlight her tiny waist.

-In the first workout snap, the gorgeous 37-year-old mom of two could be seen training with boxing equipment as she showed off some of her boxing moves and prepared to punch a large speedball.
+In the first workout snap, the gorgeous 37-year-old mom-of-two could be seen training with boxing equipment as she showed off some of her boxing moves and prepared to punch a large speed ball.
 Her long brunette hair was tied up into a ponytail on the top of her head and she was also sporting a pair of white sneakers on her feet.

 In the second photo shared to her official account this week, Lima — who walked her final Victoria’s Secret runway show last year after 19 years modelling for the luxury lingerie brand — gave her millions of followers a better look at the other side of her body as she showed off the cut-out back of her sports bra and her booty in her black leggings.